tudor-bodea/GCDProject/README.md

 ii.
 The R contributed package `dplyr` needs to be installed and loaded via `library(dplyr)`.

 iii.
-The user needs to be connected to the Internet.
+(Possibly) The user needs to be connected to the Internet.

 ##### 0. Download and Unzip Samsung Archive